KOBENDigital/Iconic/README.md

 ### Iconic Configuration
 On the Packages Configuration property, click the Add button.
 This will display a new form that you will use to configure your new font package.
 1. Enter the name for your package
 2. Create your selector.
-This will use regex to extract your icons css from the font package.
+This will use regex to extract your icons from the font package.
+3. Select your icons source file.
+More info below.
 3. Path to your font package css file.
+This file will be used only on the backoffice.
     * You can use absolute paths: http:\\www.yoursite.com\sytles\fonts\my-font-package.css.
 This allows you to use external files,  like the ones from a CDN.
     * Or relative to the root: \styles\fonts\my-font-package.css
  4. Template.
 This will be the template your icon will be based on.
 You can use the value {icon} as placeholder for your icon specific css rule.
 For instance =, for Font Awesome you should enter something like: <i class="fa {icon}"></i>